-8. The instrument of transfer contains the terms of the transfer which have been agreed between the governing bodies of the two unions.
-It cannot take effect until the members of the transferring union have passed a resolution approving it, and it has been registered.
-But if the transfer takes place, the rights of the transferring union's members in their new union will depend on the terms of the instrument.
+8. The instrument of transfer contains the terms of the transfer which have been agreed between the governing bodies of the two employers' associations.
+It cannot take effect until the members of the transferring association have passed a resolution approving it and it has been registered.
+But if the transfer takes place the rights of the transferring association's members in their new association will depend on the terms of the instrument.
 Careful drafting of these is therefore of great importance.

 9. Appendix A sets out in detail what the law requires to be included in an instrument of transfer.
-The instrument may also cover other matters which have been agreed between the governing bodies of the two unions, but it must include the matters in Appendix A.
+The instrument may also cover other matters which have been agreed between the governing bodies of the two employers' associations, but it must include the matters in Appendix A.

-10. The instrument must be formally approved by the Certification Officer before members of the transferring union vote on it.
+10. The instrument must be formally approved by the Certification Officer before members of the transferring association vote on it.
 An unsigned draft should be sent to the Certification Office for consideration before applying for formal approval.
-Copies of the rules of both unions should be sent at the same time.
-It will save time if a draft of the notice to members (paragraphs 12-16) is sent for examination along with the draft instrument.
+Copies of the rules of both employers' associations should be sent at the same time.
+It will save time if a draft of the notice to members (paragraphs 12-16) is also sent for examination along with the draft instrument.

-11. In most cases, some discussion of the draft documents is necessary, and this may require a meeting between representatives of the unions and staff of the Certification Office.
+11. In most cases, there will need to be some discussion of the draft documents between representatives of the employers' associations and staff of the Certification Office.
 In some cases further drafts may be needed.
-When the draft instrument has been informally agreed with the Certification Officer, two copies of it should be signed by the Secretary and three members of the governing body of each trade union.
-The two signed copies (originals, not photocopies) should then be sent to the Certification Officer for his/her formal approval, along with form CO(N1)6 and the statutory fee.
+When the draft instrument has been informally agreed with the Certification Office, two copies of it should be signed by the Secretary and three members of the governing body of each association.
+The two signed copies (originals, not photocopies) should then be sent to the Certification Officer for his formal approval, along with form CO(NI)6 and the statutory fee.
 The Certification Officer will return one copy endorsed 'Approved'.
 Details of the current statutory fee may be obtained by telephoning the Certification Office on 028 9023 7773.